-Eve Manz is Assistant Professor of Education specializing in Science Education.
+Dr. Eve Manz is an associate professor of education specializing in science education at Boston University Wheelock College of Education & Human Development.
 Her research focuses on the development of epistemic practices in mathematics and science; that is, supporting students to participate in making and using knowledge in powerful, disciplinary ways.
 She seeks to understand how to design learning environments so that practices such as modeling, experimentation, and argumentation are meaningful and useful for elementary school students.

-Read More about Dr. Manz' work with Somerville Public Schools.
+Read More about Dr. Manz's work with Somerville Public Schools.

 Dr. Eve Manz to Receive Review of Research Award at 2016 AERA Annual Meeting

 Georgen, C. and Manz, E. (2021).
 Interlocking Models as Sites of Modeling Practice and Conceptual Innovation.
 In E. de Vries, J. Ahn, & Y. Hod (Eds.), 15th International Conference of the Learning Sciences – ICLS 2021.
 International Society of the Learning Sciences, 2021.
 (Best Paper Award)

 Manz, E., Lehrer, R., and Schauble, L. (2020).
 Rethinking the classroom science investigation.
 Journal of Research in Science Teaching.
 57(7), 1148-1174.

 Miller, E., Manz, E., Russ, R., Stroupe, D., and Berland, L.K.
 (2018).
 Addressing the epistemic elephant in the room: Epistemic agency and the Next Generation Science Standards.
 Journal of Research in Science Teaching, 55(7), 1053-1075.

 Manz, E. (2015).
 Resistance and the development of scientific practice: Designing ‘the Mangle’ into science instruction.
 Cognition and Instruction, 33(2), 89-124.